drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Watch out when you use first names--generally, most analytical or expository writing uses last names.
 Using someone's first name often creates a tone problem, a problem that is magnified if you refer to men as *Mr. So and So*, but revert to first names when referring to women (odd tone becomes sexist tone).

+# O
+#### *only* misplaced
+Bryan Garner argues that "The word *only* is probably misplaced more often than any other modifier," and Mignon Fogarty calls *only* "the most insidious misplaced modifier."
+Where *only* goes can radically alter the meaning of the sentence.
+See [the five examples here](http://www.shearsoneditorial.com/2012/02/adverb-placement-predominantly-mainly-mostly/).
+See also [Garner's advice](http://www.lawprose.org/lawprose-lesson-129-placement-of-only/).
+Read your writing aloud and ask yourself where the *only* should be placed to emphasize what you really meant to emphasize.

 # P

 #### Paramedic Method